ARMmbed/mbed-client-linux-example/README.md

 ### Review: building for two connection modes
 #### Setting socket type

 You can also connect in different socket mode.
-By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.
-Below instructions remain same irrespective of the socket mode you choose.
+To select the binding mode for the socket, change `SOCKET_MODE` between `M2MInterface::UDP` and `M2MInterface::TCP`.
+The instructions further in this document remain te same irrespective of the socket mode you select.

 ### Building

-First, made sure you've installed yotta and all necessary toolchains.
+First, made sure you have installed yotta and all necessary toolchains.
 See instructions [here](http://yottadocs.mbed.com/#installing).

-2. In the command prompt, go to **mbed-client-linux-example**.
+1. In the command prompt, go to **mbed-client-linux-example**.

-3. Setup the application with correct Certificate and Domain:
+2. Set up the application with correct Certificate and Domain:

 	A. Go to the [mbed Device Connector website](https://connector.mbed.com).

-	B. Go to **My devices>Security credentials**.
+	B. Go to **My devices -> Security credentials**.

 	C. Click **GET MY DEVICE SECURITY CREDENTIALS**.
 You will get the needed certificate information as well as the endpoint name and domain.

-	D. Copy the security credentials to `sources/security.h`
+	D. Copy the security credentials to `sources/security.h`.

-3. In the command prompt, set up the target device by typing `yotta target x86-linux-native`.
+3. In the command prompt, type `yotta target x86-linux-native` to set up the target device.

 4. In the command prompt, type `yotta build`.
 The executable file will be created in the folder `build/x86-linux-native/source/`.